McLaren-College/mentoring_challenge_23-12/README.md

 You are given a list of 10000 English words in the file [english_words.txt](./english_words.txt) which you can use to check if any word is a valid word or not.

+See [here](https://www.geeksforgeeks.org/node-js-fs-readfilesync-method/) to find out how to read files in nodejs.

 A mapping of digit to letters (just like on the telephone buttons) is given below.
 Note that 1 does not map to any letters.

 ![](./keypad.png)